Frees1990/Spelling-Junior/README.md

 ## **UX**

 ### **Site Purpose**
-    With the developement in technology we have seen a lot of improvements in our children when it comes to getting everything digitize.
-Like everthing else good unfortunately there are also adheres effect on this.
+    With the developement in technology we have seen a lot of improvements in our children when it comes to getting everything digitalize.
+Unfortunately there are also adheres effect on the advancement of technology and one of these are cutting corners and shortening how we properly speak or write to each other.
+It may help in some aspects like speeding up the process and communicating faster.
+However, using shortened and abreviating our words are affecting our knowledge to spell the words correctly and this has affected a lot of our todays youth.
-    A lot of children are prone to shortcuts not a bad thing though but this pushed us in decline of children unable to spell even the easiest word.

 #### What For:
-    This Web based game is to improve and develope my kids spelling skill.
+    This Web based game is to improve and develope my kids and other kids that will use my project to practice their spelling and vocabulary skills.

 #### Who For:
-    I designed this web game to improve on my kids spelling skill, to me spelling is something a lot of us should encourage our children to improve in.
+    My target users are school age children who are in need to develope their spelling skills like my kids.

 ### **Site Goal**
+    - My goal is for this site to be the most useful web game to any user.
+    - At the moment the words in my project are embeded in my javascript but once I have done my Python course my goal is for the user to be able to input/edit/add words that they want to practice on.

 ### **Current User Goal**

-### **New User Goal**
-    My Goal is for this Site game is to let user's(Parents/Guardian/Teachers) to ADD/EDIT words according to what they need to practice on.
-I think this could only be done using Python.
+  - The words embeded in my java code ranges from easy to hard words which will give the user a bit of a challenge especially that I have randomize the words that are being generated in the game.
+  - I have made the simple so that there are less distruction to the user.
+I believe that if there are not a lot of things happening in a page the user is most likely to concentrate on spelling the word that has been generated.
+  - I also have added a fun logo to entice the user to use it.

 ### **Communication**
+ English is the language that this site is supported

 ## **Design**